mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 encountered in the Startown and regions close to the Starport, but the further one goes from this area the less offworld tech is encountered.
-The local tech level tends to apply to most of a world although there may be ‘outback’ areas that are below this level.
+The local tech level tends to apply to most of a world although there may be 'outback' areas that are below this level.

-Even in fairly remote areas, however, it is possible to encounter items of higher technological level than the world’s rating would suggest.
+Even in fairly remote areas, however, it is possible to encounter items of higher technological level than the world's rating would suggest.
 A mid–tech town might have an imported fusion reactor to power its industry, or a military installation might possess advanced aerospace tracking equipment.
 Exactly what, if anything, is present